UNINETTSigma2/documentation/newjobs/saga_job_types.md

       run 30 minutes).
     - __Allocation units__: cpus and memory
 	- __Job Limits__:
-	    - minimum 4 nodes, maximum 32 nodes (can be increased)
+	    - maximum 256 cpus
 	- __Maximum Walltime__: None.
 The jobs will start as soon as resources are available for at least 30 minutes, but can be requeued at any time, so there is no guaranteed minimum run time.
     - __Priority__: low
-	- __Available resources__: 996 nodes with 32 cpus and 60 GiB RAM
-      (shared with *normal*)
+	- __Available resources__: *optimist* jobs can run on any node on Saga
 - __devel__
     - __Description__: meant for small, short development or test jobs.
-Has access to a set of dedicated nodes on daytime in weekdays to make the jobs start as soon as possible.
-    - __Allocation units__: cpus and memory  FIXME: Can one use bigmem?
+    - __Allocation units__: cpus and memory and GPUs
     - __Job Limits__:
-	    - minimum 1 nodes, maximum 4 nodes per job
+	    - maximum 64 cpus per job
-	    - maximum 4 nodes in use at the same time
+	    - maximum 64 cpus in use at the same time
     - __Maximum walltime__: 30 minutes
     - __Priority__: high
-	- __Available resources__: 4 nodes with 32 cpus and 60 GiB RAM between
-      07:00 and 21:00 on weekdays
+	- __Available resources__: *devel* jobs can run on any node on Saga
 - __short__
     - __Description__: meant for development or test jobs.
-Allows slightly longer and wider jobs than *devel*, but has slightly lower priority, and no dedicated resources.
+Allows slightly longer and wider jobs than *devel*, but has slightly lower priority.
-    - __Allocation units__: cpus and memory  FIXME: Can one use bigmem?
+    - __Allocation units__: cpus and memory and GPUs
 	- __Job Limits__:
-	    - minimum 1 nodes, maximum 10 nodes per job
+	    - maximum 128 cpus per job
-	    - maximum 16 nodes in use at the same time
+	    - maximum 256 cpus in use at the same time
     - __Maximum walltime__: 2 hours
     - __Priority__: high (slightly lower than *devel*)
-	- __Available resources__: 16 nodes with 32 cpus and 60 GiB RAM
-      (shared with *normal*)
+	- __Available resources__: *devel* jobs can run on any node on Saga